Many or all companies we feature compensate us. Compensation and editorial

 • Encourages shorter-term borrowing: Because variable rates can increase over time, they may encourage borrowers to repay their HELOCs sooner rather than later.
 This can be beneficial for banks because it reduces the risk associated with long-term lending.

 Some banks offer fixed-rate options or the option to convert your balance (or a portion of it) into a fixed-rate loan later.
 If you’re interested in this, you’ll want to shop around and compare lenders.
-Not all will offer these options.
+Not all banks offer these options.

 How do banks determine my line of credit?